echu18/work_schedule/README.md

 ``Day`` - switches current view to day view

 ``Wide View`` - [Day view only] widens columns so users can see full width of events.
-Because columns have exanded, some technician columns will be hidden.
+Because columns have expanded, some technician columns will be hidden.
 They can be viewed by scrolling left and right on the calendar.
 Click on ``Month`` and then ``Day`` to reset the day view.

 ---